TaylanUB/scheme-bytestructures/README.md

 Bytestructure descriptors
 -------------------------

-- `(make-bytestructure-descriptor size alignment ref-helper reffer setter)`
+- `(make-bytestructure-descriptor size alignment ref-helper getter setter)`

 This is the low-level procedure for creating descriptors, but you will usually be using one of the higher-level procedures such as